slevomat/coding-standard/README.md

 However, if you prefer Yoda conditions, you can use `RequireYodaComparisonSniff`.

+#### SlevomatCodingStandard.Files.LineLength

+Enforces maximum length of a single line of code.

+Sniff provides the following settings:

+* `lineLengthLimit`: actual limit of the line length
+* `ignoreComments`: whether or not to ignore line length of comments
+* `ignoreImports`: whether or not to ignore line length of import (use) statements

 #### SlevomatCodingStandard.Functions.DisallowEmptyFunction

 Reports empty functions body and require at least a comment inside.